Sustainable Groundwater Management Act

 On March 9, 2015, the WRA Board of Directors approved the WRA Technical Committee's recommendation to request a Statement of Qualifications from qualified candidates who have a strong technical background and extensive experience in water related issues within Yolo County.
 The ideal candidate will function as the facilitator and planner to assist with the development of an actionable plan for the implementation of the SGMA and the creation of a Groundwater Sustainability Agency (GSA).
-See RFQ link below for details.
+More info here.

 California is experiencing a serious drought and the state will be challenged to meet its water needs in the upcoming year.
 Governor Brown declared a statewide drought emergency for California in January 2014.
 He has asked all Californians to reduce their water use by 20%.

 The statewide public education program SAVE OUR WATER provides information about water conservation inside and outside of our homes.
 The program is sponsored by the Association of California Water Agencies and the Calfornia Department of Water Resources.
 Yolo County cities have water conservation links for residents on their websites that are easily found on their homepages.
 Please visit one of these sites to educate yourself about the drought and the many ways you can reduce your water consumption to help stretch our precious water supplies.

 California's Most Significant Droughts (2015) New DWR Report!

 Message from Yolo County OES on Residential Dry Wells 5/4/15: